Antiarthritics: Disease-modifying antirheumatic drugs (DMARDs)

 Disease-modifying antirheumatic drugs (DMARDs) are often used to decrease inflammation at the site of injury for RA.
 DMARDs also act to relieve pain and decrease progression and worsening of RA.
 It mainly functions by slowing or stopping the immune system from attacking the joints.

 Conventional DMARDs are known to be the first-line treatment for rheumatoid arthritis.
 Treatment can be a monotherapy or in combination with other anti-arthritic medications.
 Common DMARDs include oral methotrexate, leflunomide, or sulfasalazine.

 Conventional DMARDs have a slow onset of action and can take 2–3 months to exhibit effect.
 Short-term bridging treatment with a corticosteroid is often considered when introducing a treatment with a new conventional DMARD.
 The use of short-term corticosteroids will help with a rapid symptomatic relief while waiting for the DMARD to exert effect.

 Methotrexate

 Methotrexate is considered to be the preferred conventional DMARD to treat RA.
-Route of administration includes oral tablets and liquids as well as intravenous and subcutaneous injections into the skin.
+Route of administration includes oral tablets and liquids as well as intravenous and subcutaneous injections.

 Mechanism of action

-Methotrexate is a DMARDs that acts as a competitive inhibitor on the enzyme dihydrofolate reductase and hinders the formation of tetrahydrofolate.
+Methotrexate is a DMARD that acts as a competitive inhibitor on the enzyme dihydrofolate reductase and hinders the formation of tetrahydrofolate.
 Tetrahydrofolate is essential for the synthesis of purine and pyrimidine which consequently controls the formation of DNA and RNA that are responsible for the immune response and inflammation.
-By preventing the formation of tetrahydrofolate and the subsequent proteins, DMARDs suppresses the immune response and reduces arthritis inflammation.
+By preventing the formation of tetrahydrofolate and the subsequent proteins, DMARDs suppress the immune response and reduce arthritis inflammation.